Feeding Pets Live Food Is Cruelty

 The Absurd Excuses

-There appears to be three types of live feeding supporters; people who genuinely care and think they are doing what’s best for the captive animal (although many delude themselves into thinking this is the case when in reality, they feed live for their entertainment), people who justify their actions because it ‘occurs in nature’, and people who are, to be quite blunt, depraved individuals who have ‘anti-social disorder’ qualities yet have enough restraint to conform to society so they don't take their cruelty out on people (usually).
+There appears to be three types of live feeding supporters; people who genuinely care and think they are doing what’s best for the captive animal, people who justify their actions because it ‘occurs in nature’ but really are just making an excuse for their enjoyment of witnessing animals kill other animals, and people who are depraved individuals with anti-social disorder qualities yet have enough restraint to conform to society so they don't take their cruelty out on people (usually).

-Sometimes these malicious latter individuals commit particularly disgusting and painful methods of live feeding just to stir a negative reaction (one video I certainly won’t post involves alligator snapping turtles and drowning mice).
+Sometimes these malicious latter individuals commit particularly vile and painful methods of live feeding just to stir a negative reaction, such as feeding mice to snapping turtles.
+Even a respected science teacher fed rats and even an allegedly dying puppy to a snapping turtle.

 Worst Excuse: "Live Feeding Is Natural"

-Number one, no it isn't.
+No, it isn't.
 In nature, cages do not exist, and the prey actually has a chance of escape.
-Number two, to proclaim that "live feeding is natural" as an excuse suggests that everything natural is desirable— everything from shorter lifespan, disease, exposure to predators, and other forms of negative stress.
+Also, to proclaim that "live feeding is natural" as an excuse suggests that everything natural is desirable— including everything from shorter lifespans, disease, exposure to predators, and other forms of negative stress.

 It also suggests that the mission of keeping captive animals is to replicate every aspect of nature.
 In reality, when people keep animals, we select which aspects of nature we want to preserve for the health and wellness of the animal (nutrition, metal stimulation, adequate space) in the hopes of managing a happy and healthy specimen.
 It is similar to the life we design for ourselves.